rosen-bridge/contract/README.md

 # Rosen Bridge
-Rosen bridge is an Ergo-centric bridge enabling users to send and receive coins and tokens between Ergo and any other chain.
-In this document, we will explain the Rosen bridge design technically.
-You may also want to read about Rosen bridge's high-level concepts [here](https://github.com/rosen-bridge).
+The Rosen Bridge is an Ergo-centric bridge designed to facilitate the seamless exchange of coins and tokens between the Ergo blockchain and other supported chains.
+In this document, we will delve into the technical intricacies of the Rosen Bridge's design.
+For a broader understanding of the Rosen Bridge's high-level concepts, you can refer to this [link](https://github.com/rosen-bridge).

 ## Rosen Bridge Components
-Before explaining the main idea and procedures, it's better to get familiar with its components and concepts:
+To gain a comprehensive understanding of the Rosen Bridge and its operations, it's essential to get familiar with its core components and concepts:

 ### Roles
-1. **Guard:** A guard is a trusted party performing final actions in the system.
-Actually, a set of trusted guards are needed to transfer money between chains.
-The guard set is a small set including real parties.
-Each guard individually verifies the events and performs the required action.
-However, all (or a quorum of) guards should agree on one event to make the final operation.
+1. **Guard:** A guard serves as a trusted entity responsible for executing final actions within the system.
+In practice, a set of trusted guards is essential for facilitating cross-chain transfers.
+Each guard independently verifies events and carries out the necessary actions.
+However, for a final operation to proceed, all guards (or a quorum) must reach a consensus on a specific event.

-2. **Watcher:** As the name suggests, watchers are some volunteer participants who watch two chains to create the transfer events.
-After a quorum of watchers reported the same event, a watcher will make an event trigger for guards.
-Watchers are not trusted and may have faults, intentionally or unintentionally.
-Anyway, the guilty watcher will be fined for his faulty action, and on the other hand, honest watchers will be rewarded.
+2. **Watcher:** As the name implies, watchers are volunteer participants tasked with watching chains to create transfer reports.
+Once a quorum of watchers reported the same event, a watcher initiates the event trigger for the guards.
+Watchers are not trusted and may exhibit faults, whether intentionally or accidentally.
+In such cases, the responsible watcher is subject to penalties for their erroneous actions, while honest watchers are duly rewarded after each report.

 ### Tokens
+As previously mentioned, Rosen operates as an Ergo-centric bridge, with the primary procedures designed to run on the Ergo network.
+In addition to tokens that are transferred on the bridge, transfer procedures involve the use of administrative tokens on the Ergo network, each serving distinct functions:

 1. **Rosen Bridge Token (RSN):** The Rosen bridge token defines the bridge participation rights.
-Each person who has a portion of this token can participate in the bridge as a watcher.
+Holders of this token are eligible to engage as watchers within the bridge ecosystem.

+2. **Guard NFT:** This NFT  is collectively owned by the guards and its expenditure represents a consensus among guards on a transaction.
+This NFT resides in a multi-signature address controlled by the guards, then its presence in a transaction input signifies the approval of the guards.
+It is used for transfer payments and system update transactions.

+3. **RWT Repo NFT:** Each chain has unique configuration for watchers, all of which are stored in the RWT-Repo box.
+This NFT serves as an identifier for verified repos associated with each chain.

-2. **X-Rosen Watcher Token (X-RWT):** Each watcher volunteer needs to lock his RSN tokens to be a watcher of a specific bridge.
-The legitimate watchers receive X-RWT tokens on behalf of their RSN.
-Each of these tokens can be used to create new events, and if the event were true, guards would return the X-RWT to the watcher.
-RWT is a chain-specific token; thus, chain X watchers will use X-RWTs for event creation.
+4. **X-Rosen Watcher Token (X-RWT):** Watcher volunteers are required to lock their RSN tokens to become watchers of a specific chain.
+The legitimate watchers receive X-RWT tokens in exchange of their RSN tokens.
+Each pack of these tokens can be used to create a new action report.
+If the report was correct, guards will return the X-RWT tokens to the respective watcher.
+RWT is a chain-specific token; thus, chain X watchers will employ X-RWT tokens for report creation.

-3. **Guard NFT:** This NFT belongs to the bridge wallet, a multi-sig address of guards.
-Thus, if it was spent in a transaction input, it means that guards agreed on that transaction.
-This NFT is used for system update transactions.

-4. **X-Cleanup NFT:** This token is the cleanup service identifier.
-We have different cleanup services for each registered bridge.
+5. **X-Cleanup NFT:** This token is the cleanup service identifier.
+Different cleanup services are available for each registered chain, responsible for eliminating older, unused boxes, which may potentially involve fraudulent activity.

-5. **Watcher Identifier Token (WID Token):** After locking RSNs by a volunteer, the X-RWT tokens are paid to the watcher as well as a newly issued token that identifies the watcher.
-A watcher may have multiple X-RWT tokens, enabling him to simultaneously create different events on one bridge.
-Though, the WID token is a unique token that identifies the watcher (we may decide to use a set of WID tokens to handle the concurrency, but it won't damage its uniqueness concept).
-The watcher must use his WID token to authenticate every new event generation, reward reception, or X-RWT token redemption actions.
+6. **Watcher Identifier Token (WID Token):** After a volunteer locks their RSN tokens, they receive X-RWT tokens as well as a newly issued token that serves as their unique watcher identifier.
+A watcher may possess multiple X-RWT tokens, allowing them to concurrently create various reports for a chain.
+However, the WID Token is a unique token assigned to each watcher, which they must utilize to authenticate actions like new report generation, reward receipt, or X-RWT token redemption (we may decide to use a set of WID tokens to handle the concurrency, but it won't damage its uniqueness concept).

 ### Contracts

-1. **X-Bridge Wallet:** This is a simple multi-sig address storing all X-wrapped tokens.
-All guards must agree on a payment transaction in order to spend this box and pay the requested tokens to the user.
+To execute bridge operations, Rosen utilizes a straightforward multi-signature wallet on each supported chain.
+This wallet (X-Chain Wallet), contains all X-native and X-wrapped tokens.
+To transfer assets from this wallet and issue the requested tokens to users, an agreement among all guards is required (signing the same transaction).
+Rather than these simple multi-sig wallets, more complicated procedures are designed on ergo which requires ergo-side contracts.
+These contracts include:

+1. **Ergo-Chain Wallet:** Similar to other X-Chain Wallets, all ergo-wrapped tokens resist in this wallet.
+However, in order to simplify ergo-side bridge config updates its not a simple multi-sig wallet.
+Boxes governed by this contract can only be spent when the Guard NFT is included in the spending transaction.

+2. **Guard Sign:** Guard sign is a box that stores all guard pks, required sign thresholds, and the guard NFT.
+To perform asset transfers and configuration updates, guards must spend this box by signing transactions with their secrets.
+As guard public keys are stored within this box's registers, updating the guard set in the Ergo network is as straightforward as executing a standard multi-signature transaction.
+This eliminates the need to alter bridge addresses or transfer assets to a new wallet.

-1. **X-RWT Repo:** This contract is the system configuration for each chain.
-This contract is responsible for tracking the corresponding X-RWT tokens and locking RSNs to emit new X-RWTs.
-It stores the X-RWT/RSN factor, the quorum percentage of watchers, and the maximum needed event commitment count for this chain.
-It also stores the list of available watcher WIDs alongside their X-RWT token count.
+3. **X-RWT Repo:** This contract governs the system configuration for each supported chain.
+It is responsible for tracking the corresponding X-RWT tokens and locking RSNs to emit new X-RWTs.
+It stores the number of required X-RWTs for each event commitment, the quorum percentage of watchers, the maximum needed event commitment count for this chain, and needed watcher collateral in ERG and RSN.
+Additionally, it maintains a list of available watcher WIDs alongside their respective X-RWT token counts.

+4. **Watcher Collateral:** Watchers are required to provide a security deposit or collateral as part of their participation in the bridge.
+This collateral is safely kept in this contract.
+Whenever the watcher redeemed its permits, the collateral will automatically returned to their address.

-2. **X-Watcher Permit:** When a new watcher is registered, his X-RWT tokens would be locked in this contract.
-It also stores the WID in the registers.
-It can be spent only if the WID token exists in the spending transaction.
+5. **X-Watcher Permit:** When a new watcher registers, their X-RWT tokens are locked within this contract.
+Furthermore, the contract stores the WID (Watcher Identifier) in its registers.
+It can only be spent if the corresponding WID token exists within the spending transaction.

-3. **X-Event Commitment:** When a watcher detects a new event on the target chain, it creates an event commitment.
+6. **X-Event Commitment:** This contract comes into play when a watcher detects a new event on the observing chain.
+Then, the watcher creates a report commitment with the event data digest.

-4. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
-He will spend all commitments and reveals the event contents to generate the event trigger.
-It also stores the reporter WIDs in the event trigger that the guards will process.
+7. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
+This action involves spending all commitments and revealing the event's contents.
+The event trigger also stores the WIDs of the reporting watchers.

-5. **X-Fraud:** Some watchers may create faulty events.
-The guards will process the faulty events if a quorum of watchers created that event (resulting in an event trigger), but guards will ignore these triggers since they are not verifiable.
-After a while, the cleanup service collects all these faulty events and moves their X-RWT tokens to the fraud contract as punishment.
-The fraud contract will be spent to redeem RSNs from the X-RWT repo.
+8. **X-Fraud:** Occasionally, watchers may create erroneous or fraudulent reports.
+Guards will process these events if a watcher generate the event trigger (after a quorum of watchers generated the corresponding commitment).
+However, guards will disregard these triggers as they are not verifiable.
+After a while, the cleanup service collects these faulty triggers and transfers their associated X-RWT tokens to the fraud contract as a form of penalty.

 ### Data